Lego Super Heroes: Lego Marvel Super Heroes

 A video game based on the Lego Marvel Super Heroes line, titled Lego Marvel Super Heroes was released in October 2013.
 Originally, a Lego Avengers game was set to be made, but the developers felt that just being able to play as the Avengers was not enough, and thus decided to add other Marvel heroes.
 The game was released on iOS, personal computer, PlayStation 3, PlayStation 4, PlayStation Vita, Nintendo DS, Nintendo 3DS, Wii U, Xbox 360, Xbox One and published by Feral Interactive for OS X.

 Lego Marvel's Avengers

 A second standalone video game featuring the Lego Marvel Super Heroes line, separate from the first game, titled Lego Marvel's Avengers was released in January 2016.
 It follows the plots of the two Avengers movies, The Avengers and Avengers: Age of Ultron.
 It was released on personal computer, PlayStation 3, PlayStation 4, PlayStation Vita, Nintendo 3DS, Wii U, Xbox 360 and Xbox One.

 Lego Marvel Super Heroes 2

 The third game featuring the Lego Marvel Super Heroes line, titled Lego Marvel Super Heroes 2 was released in November 2017, as a direct sequel to the original Lego Marvel Super Heroes.
 The game is not related to the standalone game Lego Marvel's Avengers.

+Lego Marvel Collection

+A video game compilation was released in March 2019, featuring all three Lego Marvel video games.